ICF/IID Program-Background and History

-Annual physical examinations to evaluate vision and hearing and to ensure proper immunization and screening for tuberculosis are provided for each client.
-Staff as well as clients are trained in appropriate health and hygiene methods, in order to control communicable diseases.
-Comprehensive dental services, pharmacy services and systems for monitoring drug administration also must be arranged by the facility.
+Annual physical examinations to evaluate vision and hearing and to ensure proper immunization and screening for tuberculosis is provided for each client.
+Staff, as well as clients, are trained in appropriate health and hygiene methods, in order to control communicable diseases.
+Comprehensive dental services, pharmacy services, and systems for monitoring drug administration also must be arranged by the facility.

-These four primary conditions of participation -- active treatment, client protection, client behavior and health care services -- reflect the survey processes' new resident focus and emphasis on outcomes.
+Federal rules provide for a wide scope of required services and facility requirements for administering services.
+All services including health care services and nutrition are part of Active Treatment, which is based on an evaluation and individualized program plan (IPP) by an interdisciplinary team These four primary conditions of participation -- active treatment, client protection, client behavior, and health care services -- reflect the survey processes' new resident focus and emphasis on outcomes.
 Overall, the goal is to encourage interaction with and assessment of individuals who reside in ICFs/IID, rather than a heavy reliance on reviewing written records.

-Federal standards require that active treatment programs be established and monitored by a qualified intellectual disabilities professional (QIDP).
+Federal standards require that active treatment programs are established and monitored by a Qualified Intellectual Disabilities Professional (QIDP).
 The QIDP is a professionally trained individual who is responsible for overseeing implementation of the IPP.
-The QIDP must meet the qualifications outlined in the ICF/MR (ICF/IID) conditions of participation.
+The QIDP must meet the qualifications outlined in ICF/IID conditions of participation.

 Other staffing requirements state that direct care staff must be on duty and awake round-the-clock to take appropriate action in case of emergency.
 Support staff also must be provided to assure that direct care staff are not distracted from their duties.